open-resources/dash_curriculum/tutorial/part1/chapter2_Gab.md

 ```

   - As you can see in the code above, we can divide the app into 6 sections:
-      -  (1) : xxx
+      -  (1) : Dash apps require some libraries to run
-      -  (2) : data
-      -  (3) : "App" object
-      -  (4) the app layout: i.e. the objects that we intend to show in the dashboards
+      -  (2) : Data is normally created / imported in a global section so that the whole App can use it as needed
+      -  (3) : In this section, we initialise an app.
+This one row is pretty much static and fixed for any Dash app you may create.
+      -  (4) : The app layout contains the structure of the app.
+There are a lot of elements that you can include in the app layout, normally they are encapsulated into html.Div() sections (within a "div" it is possible to specify its title (e.g. chiltren='My First App') and many other properties).
+In order to add a figure, we call dcc (which stands for "Dash Core Components"): in this example, we added a scatter plot.
-      -  (5) functions that can be defined to enable user interaction, e.g. allow the user to filter a chart by geography
+      -  (5) : Callbacks will be covered in chapter XY.
+These elements define the user interaction with the Dashboard, e.g. defines what a filter does on a chart
-      -  (6) some statements to run the app (run_server)
+      -  (6) : In order to display the app, we add these statements to Launch the server.
+Also this sectino is pretty much static and fixed for any Dash app you may create.
-  - More complete app will include ... any other additional app asset such as: "css" files (Chapter...)  to further customise the layout
+  - More complete app will include .css files (covered in Chapter XY) and may require additional files (for instance in order to allow multi page Apps).

+Once we have a code ready, we need to launch this file in the following way:
 - How to run the python file (via VS code)
 --> add screenshot in VS code (.gif)
 --> add screenshot of final output (.gif)